 Remember to register with a doctor

-Firstly, you should sign up to a GP local to the university, if you are staying away from home.
+Firstly, you should sign up for a GP local to the university if you are staying away from home.
 Some universities offer a service that makes the transition between two GPs easier.
 Secondly, find a local pharmacy.
 For times when you cannot get an appointment with a GP, you can consult with a pharmacist about possible treatments for a range of maladies.
-They may not be serving on the counter when you go in, but you can ask to see the pharmacy for advice on the symptoms you are experiencing and appropriate treatments.
+They may not be serving at the counter when you arrive, but you can ask to see the pharmacist for advice on the symptoms you are experiencing and the appropriate treatments.

 Coughing